rhbvkleef/EC4P/challenge.md

 ### Confirm

 The confirm (CHALLENGE CONFIRM) confirms a challenge request.
-This requiest needs to have happened in order to confirm.
+This request needs to have happened in order to confirm.

 #### Syntax